 \item Faithful, if the span of $\left\{(f\otimes id)\Phi(Q)\big|f\in Q_*\right\}$ is dense in $A''$.

 \item Minimal, if it is faithful, and satisfies $(Q^\Phi)'\cap Q=\mathbb C$. \end{enumerate} \end{definition}

 Observe that the minimality of the action implies in particular that the fixed point algebra $Q^\Phi$ is a factor.
 Thus, we are getting here to the case that we are interested in, actions producing factors, via their fixed point algebras.
-More on this later.

-In order to prove our subfactor results, we need of some general theory regarding the minimal actions.
-Following Wassermann \cite{was}, let us start with the following definition:
+Following \cite{ba2}, we have: